fahimfahad92/spring-boot-graphql/Readme.md

 **How to test:**
 1. Install Java 21 (if not installed before)
 2. Open project in IDE and run the project.
+3. For docker use below commands:

+   **./mvnw clean install**

+   **docker compose build**

+   **docker compose up**
-3. Create test user and login to get token
+4. Create test user and login to get token
-4. Go to http://localhost:8080/graphiql?path=/graphql and try below queries and mutations with authorization token in the header
+5. Go to http://localhost:8080/graphiql?path=/graphql and try below queries and mutations with authorization token in the header

 **Create User API**